macOS Native App

 Get started in seconds.

-Download, move to Applications, and add your Scholar profile.
+Download the notarized DMG, move CiteBar to Applications, and add your Scholar profile.

 1